- Preheat oven to 350°F.

 - Simmer for 15 minutes.
 Mixture should coat the back of a spoon.
 Remove from heat, take out the cinnamon stick, lemon and orange slice, and allow syrup to cool.
-Refrigerate.

 - Combine nuts, 2-1/2 tablespoons sugar, ground cinnamon and cloves.
 Set aside.

 - Put down one sheet at a time, working quickly, and brush a thin layer of melted butter on each sheet.
 When half the phyllo sheets are buttered, evenly spread the filling over the dough, and top with the remaining sheets of phyllo dough, again brushing melted butter between each sheet.

-With a sharp knife (an electric knife works well if you have a steady hand), cut the filled phyllo dough into diamond shapes, making cuts about 1-1/2 inches apart.
+- With a sharp knife (an electric knife works well if you have a steady hand), cut the filled phyllo dough into diamond shapes, making cuts about 1-1/2 inches apart.
 Cut down to but not all the way through the bottom layer of phyllo dough.

-Bake in preheated 350°F oven for 30 minutes; then raise oven temperature to 475°F and bake 10 to 15 minutes more, until baklava is golden brown.
+- Bake in preheated 350°F oven for 30 minutes; then raise oven temperature to 475°F and bake 10 to 15 minutes more, until baklava is golden brown.